Last updated on

 A1 Sauce: If you can’t get hold of this, you could use any other kind of steak sauce.
 If you live in the UK, the nearest equivalent to A1 sauce is HP sauce.

-Provolone Cheese: Mozzarella would also work well for this sloppy joe Philly cheesesteak recipe.
+Provolone Cheese: Mozzarella cheese would also work well for this sloppy joe Philly cheesesteak recipe.

 Hamburger Buns: Don’t like sesame seeds?
-Some people prefer to use brioche buns for this recipe.
+Some people prefer to use brioche buns for this delicious recipe.

 Taco Seasoning: To make this recipe extra flavorsome, you could add a little taco seasoning if you wish.

-HOW TO MAKE THIS PHILLY CHEESESTEAK SLOPPY JOE RECIPE
+HOW TO MAKE THIS PHILLY CHEESESTEAK SLOPPY JOES RECIPE

 STEP ONE: Brown the ground beef in a large skillet over a medium heat.
 When it’s broken up and no longer pink, drain the grease.